clickpulp/ags-modules/README.md

 * strazer and Rui Pires (Pulp_PlayerDirectControl module based on the [KeyboardMovement module](https://www.adventuregamestudio.co.uk/forums/modules-plugins-tools/module-keyboardmovement-v1-02/))
 * Artium Nihamkin (Pulp_RoomIndex and Pulp_HintsHighlighter modules are based on [Hint Highlighting module](https://www.adventuregamestudio.co.uk/forums/modules-plugins-tools/module-hint-highlighting))

+## AI Assistance Disclosure

+This project has utilized Large Language Model (LLM) assistance for:

+* **Research**: Investigating best practices, algorithms, and implementation patterns
+* **Algorithmic Implementation**: Developing and optimizing code logic and data structures
+* **Code Cleanup**: Refactoring, formatting, and improving code quality and maintainability
+* **Documentation Generation**: Creating and enhancing markdown documentation, comments, and user guides

+While LLMs has been used as a tool to accelerate development, all code has been reviewed, tested, and validated by humans to ensure quality and functionality.

 ## License

 [MIT](./LICENSE)